SON, CPC, lead efforts at harmonised regulatory framework for E-commerce - Vanguard News

 By Cynthia Alo

-The standard organization of Nigeria, SON, and other sister agencies like Consumer Protection Council, CPC, Nigerian Customs Services, Lagos State Consumer Protection Agency, LASCOPA, among others, are planning to have a harmonized policy framework to regulate the digital market.
+The Standards Organization of Nigeria, SON, and other sister agencies like Consumer Protection Council, CPC, Nigerian Customs Services, Lagos State Consumer Protection Agency, LASCOPA, among others, are planning to have a harmonized policy framework to regulate the digital market.

 The effort, according to them, was necessary considering loads of complaints from customers over alleged sub standard goods and services offered online.